Lloyd Fairbrother

 Lloyd Fairbrother (born 13 November 1991, Torpoint) is a Welsh rugby union player.
 His position is prop forward.

 Fairbrother played for Moseley, Cornish Pirates and Plymouth Albion.
 In May 2014 he transferred from Exeter Chiefs to the Dragons.

 Fairbrother qualifies to play internationally for Wales as his mother was born in Blaenavon.

+Fairbrother was called up to the Welsh national side in an uncapped fixture versus the Barbarians, on 4 November 2023.